-- c) a reference to "the Board" means the governing body of the Recognition Panel (except in Schedule 3 (recognition criteria) where it means the Board of the Regulator); - d) "cyclical review" means a review conducted pursuant to paragraph 5 of Schedule 2 (scheme of recognition); - e) "editor", in relation to a publication, includes any person who acts in an editorial capacity in relation to the publication; - f) a reference in any article to the date upon which this Charter becomes effective means the date the Charter takes effect in accordance with Article 2 (term of charter); - g) "Leveson Report" means the Report of an Inquiry into the Culture, Practices and Ethics of the Press, ordered by the House of Commons to be printed on 29 November 2012 (HC 779); - h) a reference to "Managing Public Money" means the document entitled "Managing Public Money" last published by Our Treasury in October 2007 (including any amendments made by Our Treasury to that document, or any document that replaces or incorporates it); - i) a reference to a "Member" of the Board in the articles of this Charter (including Schedule 1 (appointment and terms of membership)), includes a reference to the Chair of the Board, unless the context otherwise requires; - j) "Scheme of Recognition" means the arrangements described in Schedule 2 (scheme of recognition); - k) "Standards Code" means the code established by a Regulator in accordance with Schedule 3 (recognition criteria). - 3.
+- amendments made by Our Treasury to that document, or any document that replaces or incorporates it); - a reference to a "Member" of the Board in the articles of this Charter (including Schedule 1 (appointment and terms of membership)), includes a reference to the Chair of the Board, unless the context otherwise requires; - j) "member of the Scottish Government" has the meaning in section 44 of the Scotland Act 1998; - k) "Minister of the Crown" has the meaning in section 8 of the Ministers of the Crown Act 1975; - i) "Northern Ireland Minister" means a Minister as defined in section 7(3) of the Northern Ireland Act 1998 or a junior minister appointed under section 19 of that Act; - m) "Scheme of Recognition" means the arrangements described in Schedule 2 (scheme of recognition); - n) "standards code" means the code established by a Regulator in accordance with Schedule 3 (recognition criteria); - o) "Welsh Minister" means a Minister appointed under sections 46 or 48 of the Government of Wales Act 2006. - 3.
 In interpreting this Charter, and except where the context requires otherwise, words importing the masculine gender include the feminine, and vice versa, and words in the singular include the plural, and vice versa. - 4.
 In this Charter a reference to an article refers to a provision of the main body of the Charter and a reference to a paragraph means a provision in a Schedule to this Charter. - 5.
-In this Charter a reference to an Act of Parliament or an Order in Council includes any Act or Order that replaces or incorporates it.
+In this Charter a reference to an Act of Parliament, an Act of the Scottish Parliament, or an Order in Council includes any Act or Order that replaces or incorporates it.